aderbalfarias/snippet/Random/TechnicalInterview.md

 #### What is Value Object in DDD?
 Value object is an immutable type that is destinguished only by the state of its properties.
 In C# the type must have all of its state passed in at construction, any property must be read-only, which can be achieved using private setters ```public int n { get; private set; }```. **Value objects cannot be changed once they are created**.

+#### What is the difference between Layers and Tiers?
+- **Layers (logical)** are merely a way of organizing your code.
+Typical layers include Presentation, Business (Business Logic Layer, BLL) and Data (Database Access Layer DAL).
+The same as the traditional 3-tier model.
+But when we're talking about layers, we're only talking about logical organization of code.
+In no way is it implied that these layers might run on different computers or in different processes on a single computer or even in a single process on a single computer.
+All we are doing is discussing a way of organizing a code into a set of layers defined by specific function.
+- **Tiers(physical)** are only about where the code runs.
+Specifically, tiers are places where layers are deployed and where layers run.
+In other words, tiers are the physical deployment of layers.<br>
+A layer is a part of your code (logical), if your application is a cake, this is a slice.<br>
+A tier is a machine, a server (physical).
+A tier hosts one or more layers.

 #### [Principles](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles)